H-type foliations: Horizontal Clifford structures

-We note that parallel even Clifford structure are classified in Theorem 2.14 in \cite{MS}.
-Because of triality, the case $n=8$ is special and sphere bundles over 8-dimensional manifolds that carry horizontal parallel Clifford structures do not necessarily yield H-type foliations with horizontal parallel Clifford structure.
+We note that parallel even Clifford structures are classified in Theorem 2.14 in \cite{MS}.
+Because of triality, the case $n=8$ is special and sphere bundles over 8-dimensional manifolds that carry parallel even Clifford structures do not necessarily yield H-type foliations with horizontal parallel Clifford structure.
 We are now in position to justify Table \ref{Table 1} of the introduction.
 Indeed A. Moroianu and U. Semmelmann proved the following very nice result:

-\begin{theorem}\cite[Theorem 3.7]{MS} There exists a Riemannian submersion from a complete simply connected Riemannian manifold $\M$ to a complete simply connected Riemannian manifold $\mathbb{B}$ whose vertical distribution belongs to the curvature constancy of $\M$, if and only if the couple $(\M, \mathbb B)$ appears in the Table \ref{Table 1} of the introduction. \end{theorem}
+\begin{theorem}\cite[Theorem 3.7]{MS} There exists a Riemannian submersion from a complete simply connected Riemannian manifold $\M$ to a complete simply connected Riemannian manifold $\B$ whose vertical distribution belongs to the curvature constancy of $\M$, if and only if the couple $(\M, \B)$ appears in the Table \ref{Table 1} of the introduction. \end{theorem}